Brain Health Day

 What is a brain tumour?
 How does a brain tumour start and spread inside the brain?
 Why are they so hard to treat?
 What are the current treatment options?
 How do we study them in the lab?

-Come along and hear a talk by Mr Saam Youshani, a neurosurgeon from Salford Royal Hospital who will cover these topics.
+Listen to Mr Saam Youshani, a neurosurgeon from Salford Royal Hospital cover these topics.
 Most importantly, he will discuss the research happening right here in Manchester in the fight against brain tumours.

 Harry PritchardSpeaker: Dr Harry Pritchard, researcher in cardiovascular sciences